TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 **Notes**

 **Intra-block transactions**: In many cases two or more transactions requiring a reconciliation may occur in a single block.
-Becuase the Ethereum blockchain only provides balance queries at the end of blocks, it is not possible to query for the balance of an asset at the end of transactions for which there are other following transactions in the block nor for the beginning balance for which there are transactions prior to the given transaction in the same block.
+Because the Ethereum blockchain only provides balance queries at the end of blocks, it is not possible to query for the balance of an asset at the end of transactions for which there are other following transactions in the block nor for the beginning balance for which there are transactions prior to the given transaction in the same block.
 In these cases, TrueBlocks simulates the beginning and ending balance as needed and adds `partial` to the `reconciliationType`.

-**Spot Price**: If the `spotPrice` is available from an on-chain source (such as UniSwap), then it represents the ETH/DAI value at the time of the transaction if the reconcilation is for ETH.
+**Spot Price**: If the `spotPrice` is available from an on-chain source (such as UniSwap), then it represents the ETH/DAI value at the time of the transaction if the reconciliation is for ETH.
 For other assets, the `spotPrice` represents the asset's value relative to `ETH`, so to price a non-ETH asset in US dollars, one would need to convert first to `ETH` then to dollars.
 If a price is not available on-chain, the `spotPrice` will be zero and the caller is encouraged to get the price for the asset from other sources.

 ## Name

 TrueBlocks allows you to associate a human-readable name with an address.
 This feature goes a long way towards making the blockchain data one extracts with a [Monitor](/data-model/accounts/#monitor) much more readable.

-Unlike the blockchain data itself, which is globally available and impossible to censor, the association of names with address is not on chain (excepting ENS, which, while fine, is imcomplete).
+Unlike the blockchain data itself, which is globally available and impossible to censor, the association of names with address is not on chain (excepting ENS, which, while fine, is incomplete).
 TrueBlocks allows you to name addresses of interest to you and either share those names (through an on-chain mechanism) or keep them private if you so desire.

 Over the years, we've paid careful attention to the 'airwaves' and have collected together a 'starter-set' of named addresses which is available through the [chifra names](/docs/chifra/accounts/#chifra-names) command line.
 For example, every time people say "Show me your address, and we will airdrop some tokens" on Twitter, we copy and paste all those addresses.
 We figure if you're going to DOX yourselves, we might as well take advantage of it.
 Sorry...not sorry.